groboclown/pipit/docs/lambda.md

 The lambda functions supported are only node instances.
 They can be registered either through the S3 functionality - stored as an S3 zip file, or passed in as a base 64 encoded string.

+Limitations of the implementation:

+* Does not allow for choosing functions based on just the account id and function name.